ziniriccardo/Proton-range-in-a-material/README.md

 ## Proton traversing material simlation
 The following code simulates a proton traversing a given material computing a range calculation using Bethe Bloch formula.
-It first calculates energy loss for a given path through Bethe Bloch formula and its corrections.
+It first calculates, given the initial energy of the proton, all variables needed to compute energy loss for a given path through Bethe Bloch formula.
+Also density and shell corrections are computed.
-Then, once defined the length step, associate to every position its corresponding value of energy loss.
-At the end final value of energy loss is set to zero when the proton stops in the material.
-A correction is made in the final part of the path to make clearer the Bragg-Peak.
+Then, once defined the length step, associate to every proton position its corresponding value of energy loss and its energy.

+At the end final value of energy loss is set to zero when the proton stops in the material; a correction is made in the final part of the path to make clearer the Bragg-Peak.

 ## How to run the Simulation
 The steps needed to run the code and plot the results are: